Storm damage restoration in Flora

 In Flora we cover water damage, roofing, mold, tree removal, roof tarping, debris cleanup, plus dozens of specific repairs like emergency roof tarping, water extraction, and fallen-tree removal.

-What does storm damage repair cost in Flora?
+How much does storm damage restoration cost in Flora?